 - Coaxial cable

-A great setup won't do you any good without good content to enjoy on them.
-As GetDirectTV.org rightly points out, your HD television can't make low quality programming any better.
+A great set-up won’t do you any good without good content to enjoy.
+As GetDirectTV.org rightly points out, your HD television can’t make low-quality programming any better.
 To enjoy HD, you have to choose HD content.
 That means skipping the VCR and choosing a Blu-Ray player instead.
 Make a habit of using the HD channels from your broadcast, cable or satellite service rather than the standard definition stations.
 If you stream content, be sure your Internet connection is strong enough to load and play back the content with good clarity.
 If you use a home theater PC, be sure you create high-quality files for playback.

 Finally, be sure you calibrate your home theater to optimize sound and video.
 Many receivers come with a special microphone.
 Plug it in, place in the main seating area and run the calibration.
-Check your owner's manual and online forums for further tips as every make and model are a bit different.
-Check your television settings: Many have preset options for different types of media, such as movies and games.
-If those don't work, change settings like brightness and contrast manually until your picture is the best it can be.
+Check your owner’s manuals and online forums for further tips, as each make and model of component is a bit different.
+Check your television settings: many have preset options for different types of media, such as movies and games.
+If those don’t work, manually adjust settings like brightness and contrast until your picture is the best it can be.

 Sound Control Technology After Installation

-If you are planning on installing a home theatre you might be wondering how you can control the sound transmission from one space to another.
-After all, you may not want the sound blaring through the entire home.
-Check out “Sound Control Solutions for your New Home” to review guidelines and products that will help you create the right balance between the home theatre and the rest of the home.
-You may want to factor in some of these products prior to the construction of your new room, or even the installation of your new hardwood floors to get the maximum benefit, and sound control from room to room.
+If you’re planning on installing a home theater, you might be wondering how you could control the sound transmission from one space to another.
+After all, you may not want the sound blaring throughout your entire home.
+Check out “Sound Control Solutions for your New Home” to review suggestions and products to create the right balance between the home theater and the rest of your home.
+You may want to factor in some of these ideas prior to the construction of your new room, or even the installation of your new hardwood floors, to get maximum benefit and sound control from room to room.